Eggplant parmesan is an easy, tasty way to incorporate eggplant into your weekly meal plan.

-- Buy fresh, smaller-sized eggplant.
-Smaller eggplant works best for this recipe.
-Also, look for those especially shiny ones without any soft, dented parts.
+- Buy fresh, smaller-sized eggplants.
+Smaller eggplants work best for this recipe.
+Also, look for those especially shiny ones without any soft, dented areas.

 - To peel or not to peel.
 This recipe advises you to peel the eggplant before slicing it.
 I don’t always do that.
 I enjoy leaving the peel on.
 It tastes great and provides a better overall texture.

 - Select breadcrumbs to suit your tastes.
 The recipe calls for Italian-seasoned breadcrumbs, which are excellent.
 However, you could swap those for your favorite breadcrumbs or homemade breadcrumbs.

 - Don’t over sauce.
 Ensure each layer of sauce isn’t too thick.
 If it is, the eggplant will absorb too much of it and become soggy.
 Less is definitely more in this recipe.